 How do agent-based computer models support student learning?

 Find models by topics

 HOW TO RUN THESE MODELS?

 We provide a range of ABM models developed using NetLogo , a multi-agent programmable modeling environment designed by Uri Wilensky (1999) at Northwestern University.
 To run these models, you may either install the NetLogo software pack on your computer or use a browse-based platform NetLogo Web.
 NetLogo is a freeware and work on Windows, Mac, and Linux.
 See YouTube Video below for how to install NetLogo and run a model on PC, Mac, and run a model in NetLogo Web.

-If you use Tablets, Chromebooks, or iPads, choose "Run in NetLogo Web" to run an online version.
+If you use Tablets, ChromeBooks, or iPads, choose "Run in NetLogo Web" to run an online version (see tutorial below).